dmichaels/public/work/resume.md

 Enhanced and maintained C++/Views, an extensible cross-platform C++ class library for desktop UI development.
 Designed and implemented most of the GUI editor and resource browser; created a number of reusable classes in conjunction with this work, e.g. rubber-band, transparent-window, and sash components.

 <ins>**Language Processors, Waltham, MA |** 7 years 10 months</ins> <br />
-Worked with small team developing a C++ compiler front-end.
-Adapted a C++ grammar and designed and implemented a C++ parser using proprietary parsing technology (LL table driven recursive descent); extended this tool to perform unlimited look-ahead required to handle the syntactic ambiguities inherent in C++.
+With small team developed a C++ compiler front-end.
+Adapted a C++ grammar and designed and implemented a C++ parser using proprietary parsing technology (LL table driven recursive descent); extended to perform unlimited look-ahead required to handle the syntactic ambiguities inherent in C++.
 Designed and implemented compiler symbol table and its API used in the front-end and by associated debugger.
 Implemented most of declarations processing and semantic analysis for C++ front-end.
 Development in C and PL/I under UNIX.

 Designed and implemented a full ANSI-C compliant lexical-analyzer and preprocessor.
 Rewrote major portions of an existing C compiler (LPI-C) front-end in conjunction with its ANSI-fication.